hieu-ng/todo-list/README.md

 # Todo list app

-Full stack to do list app using Vanilla JavaScript
+To do list app using Vanilla JavaScript

 Inspired from https://blog.usejournal.com/develop-a-to-do-list-app-in-vanilla-javascript-95377ec370c5.